alphagov/government-service-design-manual/service-manual/assisted-digital/index.md

 ## Authenticating user identity

-Services that include a requirement for users to authenticate their identity before undertaking a digital transaction should refer to GDS’s [Identity Assurance](/service-manual/identity-assurance) guidance and [contact](mailto:janet.hughes@digital.cabinet-office.gov.uk)  the Identity Assurance (IDA) team at GDS at the earliest opportunity.
-GDS are developing IDA as the default identity assurance platform within government digital services.
+Services that include a requirement for users to authenticate their identity before undertaking a digital transaction should refer to GDS’s [GOV.UK Verify](/service-manual/identity-assurance) guidance and [contact](mailto:janet.hughes@digital.cabinet-office.gov.uk)  the GOV.UK Verify team at GDS at the earliest opportunity.
+GDS are developing IDA as the default GOV.UK Verify platform within government digital services.